dkirchhof/payload-rest-client/README.md

 ## Quick Start

-1. Assume you have a users collection with following fields:
+1. Assume you have a users (auth enabled) and a posts collection with following fields:

 ```ts
 interface User {